Epiphany (holiday): German-speaking Europe

-January 6 is a public holiday in Austria, three federal states of Germany, and three cantons of Switzerland, as well as in parts of Graubünden.
+January 6 is a public holiday in Austria, three states of Germany (Baden-Württemberg, Bavaria and Saxony-Anhalt) and three cantons of Switzerland (Schwyz, Ticino and Uri), as well as in parts of the canton of Graubünden.
 In the German-speaking lands, groups of young people called Sternsinger (star singers) travel from door to door.
 They are dressed as the Biblical Magi, and their leader carries a star, usually of painted wood attached to a broom handle.
 Often these groups are four girls, or two boys and two girls in order to sing in four-part harmony.
 They sing traditional songs and newer ones such as "Stern über Bethlehem".
 They are not necessarily three wise men.
 German Lutherans often note in a lighthearted fashion that the Bible never specifies that the Weisen (Magi) were men, or that there were three.
 The star singers solicit donations for worthy causes, such as efforts to end hunger in Africa, organized jointly by the Catholic and Protestant churches, and they will also be offered treats at the homes they visit.
 The young people then perform the traditional house blessing, by marking the year over the doorway with chalk.
 In Roman Catholic communities this may even today be a serious spiritual event with the priest present, but among Protestants it is more a tradition, and a part of the German notion of Gemütlichkeit.
 Usually on the Sunday following Epiphany, these donations are brought into churches.
 Here all of the children who have gone out as star singers, once again in their costumes, form a procession of sometimes dozens of wise men and stars.
 The German Chancellor and Parliament also receive a visit from the star singers at Epiphany.